Political Science (POLIT)

 Prerequisite: Admission to political science graduate program or permission.
 Examines the legal environment for political campaigns.
 Topics include historical background, legal foundation, voting rights, filing requirements, campaign finance and political advertising (Formerly 3700:655)

-POLIT:668 Seminar in Public Policy Agendas & Decisions (3 Credits)
+POLIT 668 Seminar in Public Policy Agendas & Decisions (3 Units)

 Prerequisite: Admission to political science graduate program or permission.
 Reading and research on the development of public policy issues and modes of decision making used by policy makers.
 (Formerly 3700:668)

-POLIT:672 Seminar: Political Influence & Organizations (3 Credits)
+POLIT 672 Seminar: Political Influence & Organizations (3 Units)

 Prerequisite: Admission to political science graduate program or permission.
 Examination of how public concerns and demands are resolved or diffused.
 A theoretical and applied look at parties, interest groups, public opinion, media, and protest.
 (Formerly 3700:672)